-The Foundation is working to support families with children or youth adversely affected by a disability by supporting access to adaptive youth experiences, animal-related therapy, and therapeutic and independent living programming.
+The Foundation is working to support families with children or youth adversely affected by a disability by supporting access to adaptive youth experiences, animal-assisted therapy, traditional and nontraditional therapeutic services, and independent living programs.

-The Foundation’s focus in youth disability is primarily:
+The Foundation’s focus in chronic health and disability services is primarily:

-Funding to support the training of assistance dogs which are matched with children and adults with physical and developmental disabilities.
+Funding to support the graduation of three teams of service dogs that will be provided free of charge to children with physical and developmental disabilities.